Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 • no tax on interest or crypto

-The Cyprus Non-Dom program provides excellent opportunities to all investors' who wish to achieve optimal tax planning for better savings.
-The program's goal is to use a far-reaching tax reform that allows more international investors and wealthy private individuals to reside in Cyprus to enhance economic development and secure a position as a jurisdiction in the global economy.
+The Cyprus Non-Dom program provides excellent opportunities to all investors wishing to achieve optimal tax planning for better savings.
+The program aims to use a far-reaching tax reform that allows more international investors and wealthy private individuals to reside in Cyprus to enhance economic development and secure a position as a jurisdiction in the global economy.

-Non-Dom individuals enjoy tax relief on dividends, personal income, investments, interests, and remittance.
+Non-dom individuals enjoy tax relief on dividends, personal income, investments, interests, and remittances.
 The advantageous tax regulations make Cyprus the best place to relocate to among other EU member countries.

 Experience real financial independence and take advantage of the unique Cyprus Non-Dom program.